ubermag/discretisedfield/README.md

 `discretisedfield` is a Python package that provides:

-- Creating finite difference meshes
+- Creation of finite difference meshes

-- Creating, analysis, and plotting of finite difference fields
+- Creation, analysis, and plotting of finite difference fields

 - Reading and writing of different file types, such as `.ovf` and `.vtk`